Ee-Chee/Spiced-Academy-tabasco-curriculum/social_network3/README.md

 ![Munity image upload](munity2.png)

 This `ProfilePicUpload` component can display as a modal or inline in the page.
-Whether or not it is displayed should be determine by a property (called, for example, `showProfilePicUpload`) of the `state` of the `App` component. `ProfilePic`  should be passed a function from `App` for setting this property to `true`.
+Whether or not it is displayed should be determine by a property (called, for example, `uploaderVisible`) of the `state` of the `App` component. `ProfilePic`  should be passed a function from `App` for setting this property to `true`.

 The `ProfilePicUpload` component should be passed a function for setting the `profilePicUrl` of the `App` component's state.
 After a successful upload, it should set this appropriately.
 This should cause `ProfilePic` to automatically switch to the new image.
-The function for setting `profilePicUrl` should also  set `showProfilePicUpload` to `false`.
+The function for setting `profilePicUrl` should also set `uploaderVisible` to `false`.